openebs/openebs/contribute/design/1.x/csi/20190606-csi-volume-provisioning.md

 ##### NOTES
 - Default cstorVolumePolicy yamls will be present in case the user doesn't provide one.
-- App based default csstorVolumePolicies will also be present for users to pick one.
+- App based default cstorVolumePolicies will also be present for users to pick one.
 - Whenever a user provides a cstorVolumePolicy, the empty feilds will be autofilled by webhook from the default cstorVolumePolicy yaml.

 #### CStorVolumeConfig -- new custom resource